 Email: [email protected]

-Matt Sekerke is President of Ndogenous, a consultancy.
-Matt consults on macroeconomic and quantitative investment strategies, financial risk management, economic litigation, and the development of forecasting models.
-His current research interests include macro-finance, money and banking, energy and resource economics, capital theory, and quantitative methods.
+Matt Sekerke is a Managing Director at SEDA Experts, Senior Macro Advisor at Hiddenite Capital Partners, and a consultant to the banking and capital markets sectors.
+Matt advises on macroeconomic and quantitative investment strategies, financial risk management, economic litigation, and the development of forecasting models.
+His current research interests include money and banking, derivatives markets, energy and resource economics, and quantitative methods.
 He is the author of Bayesian Risk Management: A Guide to Model Risk and Sequential Learning in Financial Markets (Wiley Finance, 2015).
-Matt has also written extensively on monetary policy and monetary economics, often with Co-Director Steve Hanke.
+Matt has also written extensively on monetary policy and monetary economics, often with Founder & Co-Director Steve Hanke.

 Matt holds a PhD in economics from Durham University, an MS in applied mathematics from Columbia University’s Fu Foundation School of Engineering, an MBA in analytic finance and econometrics from the University of Chicago’s Booth School of Business, an MA in history from Johns Hopkins University, and a BA in economics and mathematics from Johns Hopkins University.
 He is also a CFA charterholder, certified Financial Risk Manager (FRM), and a certified Energy Risk Professional (ERP).